 Slack and Discord

-With Kitemaker's unique Slack and Discord integrations, you will be able to easily attach relevant discussions to work items and themes by simply mentioning them.
+With Kitemaker's unique Slack and Discord integrations, you will be able to easily attach relevant discussions to work items and initiatives by simply mentioning them.
 The integrations also come with a full-fledged /km and !km command, allowing you to operate Kitemaker without leaving Slack or Discord respectively.
 Using Slack, you can also convert a message to a work item by using the message shortcut.

-Mentioning work items and themes
+Mentioning work items and initiatives

 💡